 “South Dakota Matters” is the ongoing programming offered by News Watch to conduct statewide polling and host panel discussions with newsmakers and knowledgeable people on statewide issues.

-— To date, News Watch has conducted three statewide polls and hosted nine online panel discussions on statewide issues.
+— To date, News Watch has conducted four statewide polls and hosted 10 online panel discussions on statewide issues.

-— Statewide polls are conducted with the Chiesman Center for Democracy at the University of South Dakota, including in October 2021 (attorney general status; abortion legislation; governor’s performance); in April 2021 (economic pessimism, stress on Democracy, confidence in government) and in October 2020 (female voter attitudes; state COVID response, opinions on governor.)
-Next poll slated for completion in July 2022.
+— Statewide polls are conducted with the Chiesman Center for Democracy at the University of South Dakota, including in July 2022 (abortion, gun control, legal marijuana); in October 2021 (attorney general status; abortion legislation; governor’s performance); in April 2021 (economic pessimism, stress on Democracy, confidence in government) and in October 2020 (female voter attitudes; state COVID response, opinions on governor.)

 AWARDS AND RECOGNITION

-Since its launch in February 2018, South Dakota News Watch has been feted for its journalism and civic involvement.
+Since its launch in February 2018, South Dakota News Watch has been feted numerous times for its journalism and civic involvement.
 Here is a look at some awards and recognition received by News Watch.

 New in 2022